gabriel-gheorghe/wings/README.md

 4. LayoutVisibility
 5. Text <i>(text, font_size, color)</i>

-### Known limitations
+### Known limitations / Work in progress
-1. Widget Tree is not scalable.
-Consider moving to proc macros.
-2. Currently, you cannot create your own widgets.
+1. Currently, you cannot create your own widgets
+2. For/If statements inside widget tree are missing
+3. Missing a lot of useful widgets such as ProgressIndicator, CheckBox, RadioButton, ToggleButton, Dropdown, TextEdit, SelectableText, ScrollArea, ListView, AppBar, Icon, Stack, Grid, Wrap and so on..
+4. Animations capability
+5. Alignment values have issues.
+Consider adding a system to process them
+6. Events are not implemented properly, consider adding GestureDetector and Focus widgets

 #### <u>Padding Example</u>